tmobile/magentaA11y/_checklist-native/expandable.md

 - Use the device's default focus functionality.
 - Consider how focus should be managed between child elements and their parent views.
 - External keyboard tab order often follows the screen reader focus, but sometimes this functionality requires additional development to manage focus.
-- Initial focus on a screen should land in a logical place, such as back button, screen title, first text field, or first heading.
-- When a menu, picker, or modal is closed, the focus should return to the triggering element.

 <!--
 Enter information for iOS Focus using UIKit, update below with appropriate details